CivML-PolyMtl/cutagi-doc/examples/cnn/batch-norm-mnist.md

 ## 6. Train and evaluate the model

-Finally, we can train and evaluate the model.
-We will call the train and predict methods of the classifier object.
+Finally, we train and evaluate the model using TAGI.
+We call the train and predict methods of the classifier object.

 ```python
 clas_task.train()